Aligning priorities: 2 powerful questions to help you achieve work-life balance

 The answer has been presented in The One Thing by Gary Keller and Jay Papasan.
-They call it counter balancing.
-There are a couple of key things to know about this strategy.
+They call it counterbalancing.
+There are some key things to know about this strategy.

-Priories are the things we need to focus on.
-Everything else needs to be put on the back burner when we are focusing on that priority.
-This recognizes that we can't answer the phone, when we are working on a report has been ranked at the top of your list.
+Priorities are the things we need to focus on.
+Everything else must be put on the back burner when we focus on that priority.
+This recognizes that we can't answer the phone when working on a report that you ranked at the top of your list.
 It also means we shouldn't be reading emails at the supper table.

 Prioritizing goes deeper than that

 In our work days, we chase everyone else's priorities.
-Often our own meaningful work never gets done.
+As a result, often, our own meaningful work never gets done.
 For example, many indicate relationships are key.
-Yet, we may plan to talk to an employee for days but never get to that conversation.
+Yet, we may plan to talk to an employee for days but have yet to get to that conversation.

 Prioritizing isn't about ordering the tasks on our to-do list

 It is about looking within and determining why we do our work.
-It is about looking at the bigger picture and having a vision for how to get there.
+Then, it is about looking at the bigger picture and having a vision for how to get there.
 Another great resource on how to do this is the book Essentialism by Greg McKowen.